-Seniority shall accrue during periods of paid leave, but shall not accrue during any periods of unpaid leave of one (1) month or longer or during any period of layoff.
+Seniority shall accrue during periods of paid leave, but shall not accrue during any periods of unpaid leave except when the employee is unable to work under an FMLA or FMLA-like circumstance or during any period of layoff.

 The Employer shall provide the Union with a seniority roster every November.
 The roster shall include all employees covered by this Agreement and list their beginning date of continuous employment.